Stab-in-the-back myth: Antisemitic aspects

 Nazi theorist Alfred Rosenberg was one of many on the far-right who spread the stab-in-the-back myth.

 The antisemitic instincts of the German Army were revealed well before the stab-in-the-back myth became the military's excuse for losing the war.
 In October 1916, in the middle of the war, the army ordered a Jewish census of the troops, with the intent to show that Jews were under-represented in the Heer (army), and that they were over-represented in non-fighting positions.
 Instead, the census showed just the opposite, that Jews were over-represented both in the army as a whole and in fighting positions at the front.
 The Imperial German Army then suppressed the results of the census.

 Charges of a Jewish conspiratorial element in Germany's defeat drew heavily upon figures such as Kurt Eisner, a Berlin-born German Jew who lived in Munich.
 He had written about the illegal nature of the war from 1916 onward, and he also had a large hand in the Munich revolution until he was assassinated in February 1919.
-The Weimar Republic under Friedrich Ebert violently suppressed workers' uprisings with the help of Gustav Noske and Reichswehr general Wilhelm Groener, and tolerated the paramilitary Freikorps forming all across Germany.
+The Weimar Republic under Friedrich Ebert violently suppressed workers' uprisings with the help of Gustav Noske and Reichswehr general Wilhelm Groener, and tolerated the paramilitary Freikorps forming all over Germany.
 In spite of such tolerance, the Republic's legitimacy was constantly attacked with claims such as the stab-in-the-back.
 Many of its representatives such as Matthias Erzberger and Walther Rathenau were assassinated, and the leaders were branded as "criminals" and Jews by the right-wing press dominated by Alfred Hugenberg.

 Anti-Jewish sentiment was intensified by the Bavarian Soviet Republic (6 April – 3 May 1919), a communist government which briefly ruled the city of Munich before being crushed by the Freikorps.
 Many of the Bavarian Soviet Republic's leaders were Jewish, allowing antisemitic propagandists to connect Jews with communism, and thus treason.